 Poetry where you bring your own and hear what others have created.

 Thursday 4th June, Harman’s Cross Village Hall, 7.30pm

 Mapping the Manors An illustrated talk by Mary Sparks on the maps of Purbeck and what they reveal about the changing face of our landscape, its ownership and the resulting implications for local people.
 She will also talk in more detail about the history of Aflington and its Manor from the Doomsday survey through the tithe maps of 1838 to the more modern period.
 We aim to have a display of copies of some old maps.

 Friday 5th June, St George’s, Langton Matravers, 7.30pm

 Beethoven cello sonatas performed by Robin Michael (cello) & Daniel Tong (piano) with an introduction by the broadcaster and music critic Richard Wigmore celebrate the 250th anniversary of Beethoven’s birth with his E flat variations of a theme from Mozart’s Magic Flute and three cello sonatas.

 Saturday 6th June, Emmanuel Baptist Church, Swanage, 6.30pm

-The Fieri Consort with the Chelys Consort of Viols perform a programme based around Michael East’s madrigals for voices and viols interspersed with fantasies for five viols which tell a story of love, despair and triumph.
-Music by other composers such as John Dowland will also feature.
-6 singers with 5 instrumentalists.
+The Fieri Consort with Chelys Consort of Viols perform a programme based around Michael East’s madrigals for voices and viols interspersed with fantasies for five viols which tell a story of love, despair and triumph.
+Music by Gibbons and Byrd will also feature.